 Born at an army hospital in Columbia, South Carolina in the 1950s, Phil Cousineau grew up just outside of Detroit, once known as the "Paris of the Midwest," as he’s fond of saying.
 While moonlighting in a steel factory he studied journalism at the University of Detroit.
 Before turning to writing books and films full-time in the 1980s, Cousineau’s peripatetic career included stints as a sportswriter, playing semi-professional basketball in Europe, harvesting date trees on an Israeli kibbutz, painting 44 Victorian houses in San Francisco, and teaching screenwriting at the American Film Institute.

-A book of word stories, Wordcatcher: An Odyssey into the World of Weird and Wonderful Words, and a book on storytelling, The Oldest Story in the World, both published in 2010.
+Two books of word stories, The Painted Word: A Treasure Chest of Remarkable Words and Their Origins (2013), and Wordcatcher: An Odyssey into the World of Weird and Wonderful Words, as well as a highly coveted little book on storytelling, The Oldest Story in the World (2011), are recently published works.
 Wordcatcher was honored as a "Top Book of 2010" on PBS by independent booksellers.
 Cousineau's long-awaited book on creativity, Stoking the Creative Fires: 9 Ways to Rekindle Passion and Imagination, released in 2008.
 Other recent works include two books of poetry: Night Train and The Blue Museum.

 Once and Future Myths: The Power of Ancient Stories in Modern Times, and The Art of Pilgrimage: The Seeker’s Guide to Making Travel Sacred, both appeared on several bestsellers’ lists.
 The Soul Aflame: A Modern Book of Hours, and The Book of Roads, a volume of Cousineau’s travel stories and reflections, are also acclaimed titles.
 Other works include A Seat at the Table: Huston Smith in Conversation with Native Americans on Religious Freedom, The Way Things Are: Conversations with Huston Smith on the Spiritual Life, and The Olympic Odyssey, an original book about rekindling the fire that sparked the ancient Olympic Games.